 Arthritis pain and stiffness in your feet and ankles can limit your mobility and disrupt your regular activities.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, can help you get your mobility back and ease your pain.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, can help you get your mobility back and ease your pain.
 Call the office in Prescott, Arizona, or book an appointment online today.

 Arthritis is actually an umbrella term for more than 100 different conditions that cause swelling and pain in your joints.

 Osteoarthritis, sometimes called degenerative arthritis, is the most common form of the disease.
 It develops as your cartilage — the cushioning tissue that covers the ends of your bones that meet in a joint — wears away.

 As your bones rub together without cartilage, friction develops, leading to irritation, inflammation, pain, and stiffness.
 Arthritis causes a variety of symptoms, including:

 Osteoarthritis is more common in older patients, but you can develop osteoarthritis at any age.

 Osteoarthritis is caused by wear-and-tear on your joints.
 The degeneration may take many years, or it could develop rapidly following a joint injury or infection.

 Your risk of osteoarthritis is higher if you have a family history of the condition or if you’re overweight or obese.